Conflux-Union/syncmatica_r/README.md

 ## Setup

 Syncmatica is a mod for both Minecraft client and server.
 The mod works for Minecraft 1.16+.
+Official builds cover 1.17.1 and new preprocessed targets include 1.20.1 via Fabric API 0.92.5+1.20.1.
 It's made for [Minecraft Fabric](https://fabricmc.net/).
 It relies on [litematica and malilib](https://masa.dy.fi/mcmods/client_mods/) to provide all client features.
 Please make sure to update litematica, malilib and other potentially conflicting mods like Multiconnect before making a bug report about Syncmaticas functionality :)